• 5.0/5 from 223+ reviews.

 The use of a weighted blanket during menopause

-Studies have shown that weighted blankets can help improve sleep quality and reduce anxiety and depression in people with sleep problems, including women during menopause.
+Studies have shown that weighted blankets can help improve sleep quality and reduce anxiety and low spirits in people with sleep problems, including women during menopause.
 They can also help stimulate the production of the hormone melatonin, which is important for regulating the sleep cycle.
 Although more research is needed to confirm the benefits of weighted blankets for women during menopause, it may be worth trying as part of a comprehensive treatment plan for sleep problems.

 €10,- discount?